-Think you’re ready to become a homeowner?
+Think you’re ready to purchase an NYC apartment and become a homeowner?
 By this point, you’ve doubtlessly made some significant changes in your life and taken a long, hard look at your finances.
 To help you in this journey, consult this helpful home buyer’s checklist.

 Locate an Agent